 The AEG ProSteam L7F isn’t the cheapest of washing machines, granted, but it’s one of the best – and some of the industry’s leading names agree.

-Best washing machines review summary: This machine works brilliantly for the eco-conscious and those with delicate fabric washing needs.
+Best washing machine review summary: This machine works brilliantly for the eco-conscious and those with delicate fabric washing needs.
+Highly recommended.

-Best washing machines review summary: This machine is perfect for a household with a low laundry budget but still needing something that packs a punch.
+Best washer machines review summary: This machine is perfect for a household with a low laundry budget but still needing something that packs a punch.

 Of course, all of these features can often mean bundling ongoing costs with home energy usage, but the Hotpoint Aquarius negates the need for anxiety – it’s A++ rated for energy efficiency, so you won’t notice a hike in your bills!